bdavis171/Coding_Projects/README.md

 # PLEASE READ!!!!

-This repostitory will contain various projects that I code up, ranging from HTML to C++.
+This repostitory will contain various projects that I code up and am willing to share, ranging from HTML to C++.

 For codes in C++, copy and paste them here to run them: http://cpp.sh/